simonszalai/ddpg-multi-agent-udacity/README.md

    ```
    pip install -r requirements.txt
    ```
-1. To train the agent and see how it performs, run `jupyter notebook` from the root of this repository, then open `Continuous_Control.ipynb`, and run the cells in the notebook.
+1. To train the agent and see how it performs, run `jupyter notebook` from the root of this repository, then open `Multi_Agent.ipynb`, and run the cells in the notebook.